-- Level tops of cakes then turn upside down before icing.
+- Remove cakes from paper cases and level tops of cakes.
+Turn upside down before icing.

 - Mix all ingredients together.
 Use enough water to ensure a runny but creamy texture (you want glaze to spread and cover cakes but don't want it so runny that it doesn't stick to the cakes).
 If you don't have (or like) Amaretto, use another flavouring or simply substitute boiling water.